sagemath/trac_to_gh/Issue 9044.md

 # Issue 9044: Use mpmath for the erf() function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9044

 Original creator: rbeezer